daniel-buza/method-builder/README.md

         .call();
 ```

-Thus the method call is much easier to understand and change later.
+In this way, the method call is much easier to understand and change later.
-Some additional information:
+Some remarks:
 - by default, a builder method (method to obtain a builder instance) on a static method, is going be itself also a static method.
 - by default, the call() method will have the same throw signature as the original method

 ### Default values

 In many cases it can be really helpful to define default values for the input parameters.
-Unlike some other languages (for example c++) JAVA does not have a language element to support this need.
+Unlike some other languages JAVA does not have a language element to support this need.
 Therefore, in most of the cases this is reached via method overloading having structures like:
 ```
 method() { method("Hello"); }